Fresh air, fun & friendship

 The Bluebell Woods are a wonderful place to explore and build dens and with the addition of our Low Rope Course the children can now learn new skills including team building, resilience and determination.

 STEM is an acronym for Science, Technology, Engineering and Mathematics.
-Here at Chandlings our aim is to allow children to learn skills in STEM as well lesson based subjects.
-With this in mind, we have created a new STEM playground full of equipment (poles, planks, crates, gutters, gutter stands) to enable the children to develop their STEM skills.
+Here at Chandlings, our aim is to allow children to learn skills in STEM outside of the classroom as well as during lessons.
+With this in mind, we have created a new STEM playground full of equipment such as, poles, planks, crates, gutters, gutter stands, barrels and tyres.
+This non structured play enables the children to explore, develop problem solving skills and have opportunities to design and construct.

 Our younger children have their own Forest School where they can visit on a daily basis.